nice-game-hints/deponia-doomsday/08-paradox-city/index.md

 QUESTIONS:
 How do I make Rokko propose Rita?
-(McChronicle says: Ring and a tailcoat) How to get the siren sound longer?
-(THERE IS A BUG!)
+(McChronicle says: Ring and a tailcoat) How to get the portal map?
-How to lower the bridge?
-(Distract the lookout)
-How to make fewlock soup?
-(Get a fewlock carcass from Elysium center) How to order toast and milk?
-(You need money)
-How to get money?
-(From the toilet, give him laxatives) How to get the peanuts?
-(You have to reason with them.
-Rita and Rokko) How to make the peanut butter sandwich?
-(Change the churn to cylinder head, put milk and peanuts there.
-Churn?)
-How to get the portal map?
 (From the architect, of course) Where are the Portal Building Authorities?
-(In the future) How to get the toilet free? (with laxative?)
-How to fix the butter churn?
-(Rokko runs a workshop) How to make peanut butter?
-(Milk and peanuts, fix the churn, cylinder head into the time machine, start it and the hood pops open)
-How to find a ring?
+(In the future) How to find a ring?
 (First the tailcoat!
 There is a portal open at planning table.
 There is the fancy unicorn ring.)
 How to find a tailcoat?
 (With the map from architect and Vince) How to get the Hats magazine?
-(Give him the peanut butter sandwich) How to get a stone for Ungh?
-(He doesn't accept the sculpture, throw it into the drill hole (future)) How to get into a time machine?
-(Old Maverick will give you a key if he gets soup, It is the young maverick who will give t) How to distract the lookout?
-(Put a battery platypus into the bin, when alarm is sounding) How to make Old Maverick happy?
-(He wants soup but with a hair (goal's hairbrush) in it.
-You get a new soup from Young Maverick)
-What is the latest hat fashion?
+(Give him the peanut butter sandwich) What is the latest hat fashion?

 At the fair (again!)